AmeryGration/dyad/docs/source/tutorials/tutorial_2.rst

 computes the probability density function (PDF), and ``rvs``, which generates random variates (i.e. which generates a sample).

-For example, consider the random variable for inclination, :math:`I`, where :math:`\sin(I) \sim U(0, \pi)`.
+For example, consider the random variable for inclination, :math:`I`, where :math:`\cos(I) \sim U(-1, 1)`.
 This is implemented by Dyad using the class :class:`dyad.stats.inclination`.
 Instantiate this class as follows.

 .. doctest:: python